 An Invitation to Walk

 The labyrinth may be a set path, but it does not offer a set experience.
-Instead, it offers a door that anyone may go through, to discover realities that meet each person where each most need to be met.
+Instead, it offers a door that anyone may go through, to discover realities that meet each person where each most needs to be met.

 -- An Altar in the World, Barbara Brown Taylor |